PrestaShop/prestashop.github.io/news/_posts/2022-02-14-new-theme-announce.md

 tags: [news, theme, 8.x]
 ---

-## A new front-office theme is being built

 A new front-office theme is being built, for a long time, many community members have been pushing for a rework of the Classic front-office theme.
 The maintainer team is happy to announce that a new front-office theme is being built, and you can [find it here](https://github.com/PrestaShop/theme-refacto).